david-garcia1402/david-garcia1402/README.md

-- 👋 Hi, I’m @david-garcia1402
+-  Hi, I’m @david-garcia1402
-- 👀 I’m interested in technology and news about the programmation world!
+-  I’m interested in technology and news about the programmation world!
-- 🌱 I’m currently learning Python 3.6.10 and I want to be an especialist in backend
+-  I’m currently working at Smartness TI being a Dev Trainee
-- 💞️ For a while, I'm looking for an intership in the backend area
+-  Currently, I am looking to learn more and more about technology to become a renowned programmer.
-- 📫 How to reach me // Instagram: _davidgarcia
+-  How to reach me // Instagram: _davidgarcia

 <!---
 david-garcia1402/david-garcia1402 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.